Anders Chydenius: Kokkola and later life

 In 1770 he was appointed rector of Gamlakarleby where he concentrated on parish work.
 He maintained his own orchestra, and rehearsed with them.
 They gave concerts in the rectory's reception hall.
 His father lived in the parsonage at Gamlakarleby from 1746 to 1766, and Anders lived there from 1770 to 1803.

+Following Gustav III's coup d'état in 1772, which ended parliamentary rule for another century, Chydenius initially approached the new regime with cautious optimism.
+His attitude toward Gustav III remained ambivalent throughout: he could not accept the king's severe restrictions on freedom of the press, but supported certain other reforms.
+He contributed to the legalisation of Jewish and Catholic immigration into Sweden, drafting the memorial through which Gustav III pushed through limited religious freedom for foreigners.
+As a reward, Chydenius and some other supportive clergymen were awarded the doctorate in theology — a gesture his opponents within the clergy viewed with suspicion.
+Ultimately, the king's increasingly autocratic position brought Chydenius out of favour, and he largely withdrew from national politics.

 Between 1778 and 1779 Anders Chydenius once again participated in the Diet, at which the position of hired hands was brought up.
 He championed the rights of the servant class.
 At the suggestion of King Gustavus III, he introduced a bill whereby foreigners were also granted limited rights to practice their own religion.
 He participated in the Diet again in 1793 and was active as a writer covering the development of agriculture, the burning of saltpeter, smallpox, and the settlement of Lapland.
 One of his main tasks during his latter years was the supervision of building an extension to the old parish church.
 In 1796 he became a member of the Swedish society Pro Fide et Christianismo, founded to promote Christian education, along with his nephew Jakob Tengström.
 He died in 1803.